nolanlawson/emoji-picker-element/README.md

-lite-emoji-picker
+emoji-picker-element
 ====

-A small, performant, accessible emoji picker, distributed as a web component.
+A small, performant, accessible emoji picker, distributed as a custom element.

 It's built on top of IndexedDB, so it consumes far less memory than other emoji pickers.
 It also uses [Svelte](https://svelte.dev), so it has a minimal runtime footprint.